jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 -   `broom::glance(model)`: for evaluating model quality and/or complexity
 -   `broom::tidy(model)`: for extracting each coefficient in the model (the estimates + its variability)
 -   `broom::augment(model, data)`: for getting extra values (residuals, and influence statistics).
-A convenient tool in case if you want to plot fitted values and raw data together.
+A convenient tool if you want to plot fitted values and raw data together.

 ![Broom: Converting Statistical Models to Tidy Data Frames by David Robinson](https://www.youtube.com/watch?v=7VGPUBWGv6g&ab_channel=Work-Bench)